google/product-dsa/README.md

 * `pubsub_topic_dt_finish` - pub/sub topic id for publishing message on GMC Data Transfer completions (default: 'gmc-dt-finish')
 * `ad_description_template` - template for ad descriptions using fields from GMC product table, e.g. "{title} (price: {price_value} {price_currency})".
 If ommited than product descriptions from GMC will be used (but be aware that they can easily exceed the limit of 90 symbols, in such a case they will be truncated)
 * `category_ad_descriptions` - dictionary with mapping labels to category descriptions (for adgroups)
-* `dt_schedule` - DataTransfer custom schedule (by default, if empty, 'every 24 hours'), syntax - https://cloud.google.com/appengine/docs/flexible/python/scheduling-jobs-with-cron-yaml#cron_yaml_The_schedule_format)
+* `dt_schedule` - DataTransfer custom schedule (by default, if empty, 'every 24 hours'), syntax - https://cloud.google.com/appengine/docs/flexible/python/scheduling-jobs-with-cron-json#cron_json_The_schedule_format)

 ## 3. Installation

->WIP: please ignore the content

 ### 2.1 Create/use a Google Cloud Project(GCP) with a billing account